Cover and Hitting Times of Hyperbolic Random Graphs

 Unfortunately, the paths starting at vertices within a sector of small central angle merge as they approach the origin.
-So, there is a trade-off in designing low energy unit $(s,t)$-flows; route flow using as many neighbors of vertices $s$ and $t$ versus distribute flow in a sector of sufficiently large central angle.
-Our construction relies on using neighbors of $w\in\{s,t\}$ whose radial distance is roughly $R-(2\alpha-1)(R-r_w)$.
-Flow is sent from neighbors of $s$ towards the origin until it all reaches a single half-tile (we do the same for $t$ but in reverse direction).
+So, there is a trade-off in designing low energy unit $(s,t)$-flows; route flow using as many neighbours of vertices $s$ and $t$ versus distribute flow in a sector of sufficiently large central angle.
+Our construction relies on using neighbours of $w\in\{s,t\}$ whose radial distance is roughly $R-(2\alpha-1)(R-r_w)$.
+Flow is sent from neighbours of $s$ towards the origin until it all reaches a single half-tile (we do the same for $t$ but in the reverse direction).
 Finally, we route the flow between the relevant pair of half-tiles using the adaptation of the flow of Section~\ref{ssec:flow} discussed in Remark~\ref{flow:remark:useful}.

 Formally, let $\calF(c)$ be the tiling determined by $c>0$ (see Section~\ref{ssec:tiling}).
 Assume $w\in\{s,t\}$ belongs to a tile of level $\ell_w$ of the tiling~$\calF(c)$ where $(1-\frac{1}{2\alpha})R\leq r_w<\rho$.
 As usual, fix $\ell$ with respect to $\rho$ as in~\eqref{validflow:eqn:ldef}.
 In particular, recall that $h_{\ell}\leq\rho$.
 Furthermore, let